 Dry Rot Barrier Paint

-Free Telephone support during Dry Rot work - from a qualified expert
+Free Telephone support during Dry Rot treatment - from our qualified expert

 There are two main types of wood rotting fungus that attack damp timber in houses and commercial buildings, Wet rots and Dry rot.
 To buy rot treatment you need to know the difference between a variety of Wet rots and the unique fungus, Dry rot (Latin name - Serpula lacrymans).
 This is because Dry rot can travel across dry areas made of any material to reach untreated wood to eat.
 Wet rots are confined to the wet areas only.
 However, areas of Wet rot that dry out can easily turn into Dry rot, as the dampness level falls into the range that Dry rot prefers.